 Investor Alert: Lowey Dannenberg, P.C.
 Announces Investigation of Potential Fiduciary Duty Claims on Behalf of Former Stockholders of Power & Digital Infrastructure Acquisition Corp.

-/EIN News/ -- NEW YORK, Dec.
-16, 2022 (GLOBE NEWSWIRE) -- Lowey Dannenberg P.C., a preeminent law firm in obtaining redress for investors, is investigating potential breach of fiduciary duty claims on behalf of stockholders of Power & Digital Infrastructure Acquisition Corp. (“Power & Digital”), a special purpose acquisition company (i.e. “SPAC”), in connection to its merger with Core Scientific, Inc. (“Core Scientific”) (NASDAQ: CORZ) (the “Merger”) that was completed on January 20, 2022.
+NEW YORK, Dec.
+16, 2022 (GLOBE NEWSWIRE) -- Lowey Dannenberg P.C., a preeminent law firm in obtaining redress for investors, is investigating potential breach of fiduciary duty claims on behalf of stockholders of Power & Digital Infrastructure Acquisition Corp. ("Power & Digital"), a special purpose acquisition company (i.e. "SPAC"), in connection to its merger with Core Scientific, Inc. ("Core Scientific") CORZ (the "Merger") that was completed on January 20, 2022.

 If you have suffered a net loss from your investment in Power & Digital (now Core Scientific) and did not exercise your redemption right prior to the Merger's completion, and wish to participate or learn more, please contact our attorneys at (914) 733-7278 or via email at investigations@lowey.com, or CLICK HERE.